mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/invalid-message-placeholder-exception.md

 ---
 title: InvalidMessagePlaceholderException class
-description: The exception that is thrown when an message string is missing matching curly braces on a placeholder.
+description: "The exception that is thrown when an message string is missing matching curly braces on a placeholder. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when an message string is missing matching curly braces on a placeholder.